Rupt/bailed-statistics/README.md

-# Upper Limits with finite memory
+# Upper limits with finite memory

 Freely allocate memory, and let the operating systems clean up.